kevduc/prayer-time-graph/README.md

 # prayer-time-graph

-Shows the prayer times difference between cities.
+Plots the prayer times throughout the year for different cities.

 ## Example